heathhenley/AOC/2025/readme.md

 have already been there, add the paths to the current node to the neighbor node, otherwise add the number of paths - used a hashtbl for this and returned the sum of the paths to the last row.

+UPDATE: Didn't think of this while solving, but there's a way simpler dfs solution.
+Implemented to test it out in `count_paths_dfs`.